Staff Background Check Policy

 1. SCERS will not inquire into or consider the conviction history of a job applicant until after SCERS has made a conditional offer of employment to the applicant, and the applicant has accepted such conditional offer.

-2. SCERS will not consider any of the following while conducting a conviction history background check in connection with any application for employment: (a) an arrest not followed by conviction, except as permitted in paragraph (1) of subdivision (a) and subdivision (f) of Section 432.7 of the California Labor Code; (b) referral to or participation in a pretrial or post-trial diversion program; and (c) convictions that have been sealed, dismissed, expunged, or statutorily eradicated pursuant to law.
+2. SCERS will not consider any of the following while conducting a conviction history background check in connection with any application for employment: (a) an arrest not followed by conviction, except as permitted by law; (b) referral to or participation in a pretrial or post-trial diversion program; and (c) convictions that have been sealed, dismissed, expunged, eradicated, pardoned or rehabilitated pursuant to law.

 3. When SCERS intends to deny an applicant a position of employment solely or in part because of the applicant’s conviction history, SCERS shall make an individualized assessment of whether the applicant’s conviction history has a direct and adverse relationship with the specific duties of the job that justify denying the applicant the position, which shall include consideration of the following by SCERS: (a) the nature and gravity of the offense or conduct; (b) the time that has passed since the offense or conduct and completion of the sentence; and (c) the nature of the job held or sought.